craigthomas/Chip8Java/README.md

 any fancy timing mechanisms to ensure that instructions are executed in a set amount of time).

-### Trace Mode

-You can have the emulator to start in trace mode, where each instruction is disassembled and displayed in the bottom left hand corner of the screen on a semi-transparent overlay.
-To do this:

-    java -jar emulator-1.0.1-all.jar /path/to/rom/filename --trace

-Trace mode can also be started at any time by pressing the `X` key.
-Pressing `C` or `X` will exit trace mode.
-Trace mode can also be accessed by clicking on `CPU`->`Trace Mode`.

-### Step Mode

-You can have the emulator to start in step mode, where each instruction is disassembled and displayed in the bottom left hand corner of the screen on a semi-transparent overlay, and the next instruction will not be executed until the `N` key is pressed.
-To do this:

-    java -jar emulator-1.0.1-all.jar /path/to/rom/filename --step

-Step mode can also be accessed by pressing the `Z` key.
-By pressing the `N` key, the emulator will execute the next instruction and again pause.
-Pressing the `Z` key will leave the emulator in trace mode, but will cause it to continue executing instructions as normal.
-Pressing `C` or `Z` will cancel step and trace modes, and cause it to continue executing instructions as normal.
-Step mode can also be accessed by clicking on `CPU`->`Step Mode`.

 ## Keys

 There are two sets of keys that the emulator uses: debug keys and regular